-Honor 20 Pro can capture adequate details of the subjects in almost every lighting condition; however, sometimes it misses and overexposes the scenes under extreme lighting conditions.
+Honor 20 Pro can capture the subjects’ adequate details in almost every lighting condition; however, sometimes, it misses and overexposes the scenes under extreme lighting conditions.
 Glare gets prominent across the photos when facing the light source.
-This is where HDR mode comes handy to some extent, which is not easy to reach quickly; one has to tap a few times to turn it on.
-I wish if Honor could give us an option to customize the placement of modes just like Samsung does.
+This is where HDR mode comes in handy to some extent, which is not easy to reach quickly; one has to tap a few times to turn it on.
+I wish that Honor could allow us to customize the placement of modes just like Samsung does.

 Tip: Reducing exposure level (EV) in the Pro mode can also help in such situations, and with AWB preset and manual values, photos can be further tweaked and dramatized even.

 Healthy noise levels are also impressive in the daylight photos, but it increases in the low light, indoor and outdoor.
-Honor 20 Pro has this powerful option of 48MP AI Ultra Clarity mode that removes every bit of noise and captures a very high-resolution picture.
+Honor 20 Pro has this powerful 48MP AI Ultra Clarity mode option that removes every bit of noise and captures a very high-resolution picture.